tomast1337/tomast1337/README.md

 ## About me
-+ I am currently working as a data scientist intern at Tribunal de Contas da União (TCU), mostly working with Python and PowerBI.
-+ I am currently a undergraduate computer science student at the CEFET-RJ.
++ I have been a programmer for 8 years and have formally studied software development since 2016.
-+ I have a technical course in IT from FAETEC-RJ technical high school.
++ I studied IT in the FAETEC technical high school, with a focus on Java software development.
-+ I am a self-taught programmer, I started learning at 2014.
++ Currently, I am studying Computer Science at CEFET/RJ.
-+ I have experience with various programming languages, just look my github status.
-+ I am a fan of the open source community, mainly the GNU/Linux and the Free Software Foundation.
-+ I only use Arch Linux on my personal computers, but I also know how to use windows.
++ I am interested in fullstack development.
++ I am an enthusiast of FOSS technologies and a user of Arch Linux since 2019.
+I have also been using Linux since 2016.
++ I am an intern at the Federal Court of Accounts in the Data Scientist area, working with Python, PowerBI, SQL, and other technologies.
-+ I am looking for a job as fullstack software developer.
++ I am also a part-time fullstack developer at BetaBit, working with React, NestJS, NodeJS, Typescript, PostgreSQL, AWS, and other technologies.

 <h1 align="center"> Social Media </h1>